 Section 6AA State Qualifier @Bloomington-Jefferson

 (Section Team only)

-*parents will provide transportation to these nearby meets
+*Parents will provide transportation these meets.

 Speech is an extra-curricular activity that is sponsored by the Minnesota State High School League.
 It includes thirteen categories, which are explained in this handout.
 The categories are divided into two general areas.
 Public address categories include Original Oratory, Discussion, Informative Speaking, Extemporaneous Speaking, and Great Speeches.
 Interpretive categories include Serious Interpretation of Prose, Serious Interpretation of Poetry, Serious Interpretation of Drama, Humorous Interpretation, Creative Expression, Duo Interpretation, Extemporaneous Reading, and Storytelling.

 We begin practicing “officially” right after winter break, but team members are encouraged to locate pieces before then.
 You will need to practice an average of thirty minutes EACH WEEK.
 These are individually scheduled, and so students can also be involved in sports, the spring play, or other activities and still do speech.
 Meets are generally held on Saturdays from late January through March.